carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 *   Updating software required for one project can often "break" the software installed for another project.

-Put differently, installing software system-wide creates complex dependencies between your reearch projects that shouldn't really exist!
+Put differently, installing software system-wide creates complex dependencies between your research projects that shouldn't really exist!

 Rather than installing software system-wide, wouldn't it be great if we could install software